michnotmeesh/michnotmeesh.github.io/essays/toolbox.md

 There are many levels to web development!

-As I get back into the swing of coding, I wanted to set some goals toward becoming a successful software engineer.
+As I get back into the swing of coding, I wanted to set some goals toward improving as a software engineer.

 My realistic goal for this semester is to improve my basic skills in web development.
-This means becoming comfortable with HTML, CSS, and JavaScript.
+This means being able to create my own HTML, CSS, and JavaScript files from start to finish.

-My long-term 2-year goal (which is the remainder of my time as a UH student) is to increase the amoount of tools in my toolbox as a web developer.
+My long term 2-year goal (which is the remainder of my time as a UH student) is to increase the amount of tools in my toolbox as a web developer.
+Some of these tools are "industry" standard and will make my portfolio better.
 After some research, here are the tools I'd like to have before I graduate.

 ## Python